 Additions and/or corrections from 2staff members about policies relevant to operations should be communicated at staff meetings.
-Any recommended changes will then be shared with the Dean's Advisory Council.
+Any recommended changes will then be shared with the Dean's Student Advisory Council for feedback followed by the Dean's Advisory Council.
 Any proposed revisions will be shared with the faculty and considered for inclusion in the Student Handbook at a faculty meeting.